-A UK based organisation that wishes to employ an overseas applicant in the UK on a Tier 2 visa must have a valid Tier 2 sponsorship licence, even if they want to employ the overseas applicant on a voluntary basis.
-For the purposes of the Tiee 2 visa, an overseas applicant is a national of a country outside the European Economic Area and Switzerland.
+A UK based organisation that wishes to employ a non EU overseas applicant in the UK on a Tier 2 visa must have a valid Tier 2 sponsorship licence.
+Overseas applicants who are nationals of Countries outside of the European Economic Area (includes the European Union) and Switzerland will usually need to apply for a tier 2 visa.

 The Sponsor has a number of record keeping and reporting duties for the applicants that it sponsors.